edenia/docs.edenia.com/docs/artificial-intelligence/bolt.new.md

 ## Conclusion

 **Bolt.new** redefines modern web development by offering a unified experience—from idea to deployed application—with a single prompt.
-It’s ideal for rapid prototyping, non-technical teams, and agile creators.
+It's ideal for rapid prototyping, non-technical teams, and agile creators.
 However, due to its deep autonomy, integrations, and generative capabilities, it requires governance, oversight, and robust security practices to ensure reliability in production environments.

+---

+*Last updated: January 2025*